DavidTu21/Deep-Learning-based-skin-cancer-classification/README.md

 This code uses: Python 3.5, Keras 2.1.6, TensorFlwo 1.8.0.
 All other requirements are written in requirements.txt

-Note: We use the development version of scikit-image for image resizing as it supports anti-aliasing.
+**Note**: We use the development version of scikit-image for image resizing as it supports anti-aliasing.
 You can install development version directly from Github.
 Alternatively, you could change the resize function in load_image_by_id in datasets/ISIC2018/__init__.py to not use the anti-aliasing flag.

-Note: Root directory can be edited in runs/paths.py: type in your own root directory path.
+**Note**: Root directory can be edited in runs/paths.py: type in your own root directory path.
 Mine is '/OSM/CBR/D61_MLBSCD/results/David2'

 # 0.2 Data preparation